p-zalejko/consumer-driver-contact-with-pact/slides.md

 ![title](assets/img/pact-summary.png)

 Note:
-* players: consumer, provider, and contract
+* players: consumer, provider, and the contract
 * consumer creates the contract
 * consumer tests the contract
 * providers tests the contract as well